 You should replace the basking light around every 6 to 8 months.
 If you don’t, the light will lose its power and not produce enough light and heat for your turtle.
 You should also make sure that your basking light is around 6-10 inches from the basing platform.

 Another reason your painted turtle isn’t eating is because you are not providing enough variety in their diet.
 A common mistake I see is that people will only feed their painted turtle commercial pellets.
 While pellets are great and provide the majority of a painted turtle’s nutritional needs, you should still supplement pellets with other types of food.
+You can learn more in my article on why is my turtle not eating his pellets.

 Younger painted turtles will require more protein in their diet to support their growth, so you should try feeding them insects.
 Older painted turtles will prefer to eat more vegetables, so you should provide them with leafy greens such as romaine lettuce or kale.